Front Line Assembly: Leeb and Fulber continue as duo (2018–present)

 In March 2018 the band announced a joint European tour with German electro-industrial band Die Krupps under the moniker of "The Machinists United Tour 2018".
-The tour will be preceded by the release of the soundtrack album WarMech, successor of 2015's AirMech, in June.
+The tour was preceded by the release of the soundtrack album WarMech, successor of 2015's AirMech, in June.
 Also, the band completed work on their 17th studio album, Wake Up the Coma, which was released in February 2019.

+In early 2020, industrial metal band Ministry announced that Front Line Assembly and industrial rock band KMFDM would be part of their "The Industrial Strength Tour".
+Concerns related to the COVID-19 pandemic prompted Ministry to reschedule the tour several times, ultimately removing Front Line Assembly from the tour.
+In response to these changes, Front Line Assembly issued a statement via social media, saying that they didn't receive a full explanation for their removal from the line-up.

-In October 2020, the band announced a brand new album, called Mechanical Soul is due out on January 15, 2021.
-It will reportedly feature guest appearances from Jean-Luc De Meyer of Front 242 and Dino Cazares of Fear Factory.
+In October 2020, the band announced a new album, titled Mechanical Soul.
+It was released on January 15, 2021 through Metropolis and featured guest appearances from Jean-Luc De Meyer of Front 242 and Dino Cazares of Fear Factory.

-The band were set to perform as a part of the industrial strength tour, alongside bands Ministry and Helmet, scheduled for late 2021.
-KMFDM were originally planned to be a part of the tour, but were later replaced with Helmet.
-The 25-date tour was originally slated for July 2020, but was pushed to March 2021 due to COVID-19.
-This was pushed back again to October 2021, because of the ongoing uncertainty with the development of the pandemic.
-However, in September 2021, Ministry announced that they were once again postponing the industrial strength tour due to safety concerns related to the pandemic, this time with the Melvins and Corrosion of Conformity as support.
-In response to this, Front Line Assembly released a statement via social media, alleging that Ministry had never explained why they were dropping them from the tour or given them forewarning of this, and expressing disappointment with the way that the situation was handled.
-The band proceeded to announce a headlining US tour for Spring 2022 and a second European co-headline tour with Die Krupps scheduled for August 2022.
+In late 2021 the band announced that they were going to support Mechanical Soul with tours in the United States and Europe.
+In May and June 2022, they were joined by Swedish EBM artist Rein on their US "Mechanical Soul Tour".
+They followed up co-headlining "The Machinists Re-United Tour" in August 2022 in Europe with German band Die Krupps.

-Coinciding with "The Machinists Reunited Tour" in August 2022, Cleopatra issued a remastered collection of Front Line Assembly's early works.
+Coinciding with "The Machinists Reunited Tour", Cleopatra issued a remastered collection of Front Line Assembly's early works in August 2022.
 "Permanent Data 1986-1989" comprises the demo compilations Total Terror I and Total Terror II, the regular releases State of Mind, Corrosion and Disorder as well as the band's first live album.
 At the same time, Cleopatra re-released the band's remastered first demo Nerve War.

+Between October 2023 and January 2025 Artoffact released a series of singles with remixes of songs from 2018 soundtrack album WarMech mostly by artists signed to Artoffact.
+All singles were compiled on the album Mechviruses, released in February 2025.

+In May 2026, Front Line Assembly will embark on a tour through Europe, playing sets from their WaxTrax! era.
+They will be supported by American singer I Ya Toyah, German EBM band Tension Control, and British electronic band Portion Control on some dates.